isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Orfeo Toolbox](https://www.orfeo-toolbox.org) - A nice-looking piece of software for analyzing satellite imagery.
 Looks to be especially well-suited for very high resolution imagery.
 [Linux, Mac, Windows]
 - [GRASS](grass.osgeo.org) - GRASS does most satellite imagery analysis things too.
 [Linux, Mac, Windows]
 - [OpenDroneMap](http://opendronemap.github.io/odm/) - For creating rectified photomosaics from aerial imagery.
 [Linux, perhaps Mac and Windows with some work]
 - [AutoGR-Toolkit](http://www.ims.forth.gr/index_main.php?c=90&l=e&d=7) - A set of python scripts to automatically georectify aerial photos to a curated set of rectified imagery hosted on a WMS server.
+It uses SIFT point matching to do this automagically.
 Very cool!!
 [Linux, Mac, Windows]
-- [Mapknitter](https://mapknitter.org/) - An open-source cloud-based service to create rectified photomosaics from aerial imagery.
+- [Mapknitter](https://mapknitter.org/) - An open-source cloud-based service to rectify individual aerial imagery.
+Basically, you manually rotate and warp your image to match google imagery.
+You can download the rectified image when you are done.
+Useful if you don't have GCP's or don't want to use a full-blown GIS to rectify an image.
 [In The Cloud!]
-- [3DINV](http://www.ims.forth.gr/index_main.php?c=90&l=e&d=7) - A tool to invert the results of Electro-Magnetic Resistivity surveys to creat 3D surfaces.
+- [3DINV](http://www.ims.forth.gr/index_main.php?c=90&l=e&d=7) - A tool to invert the results of Electro-Magnetic Resistivity surveys to create 3D surfaces.
 [Windows]

 #### Other Geospatial Tools
 - [GDAL/OGR](http://www.gdal.org/) - GDAL and OGR are libraries used by all FOSS GIS programs to import/export various GIS file formats.
 They can be accessed from the command-line independently, which may be useful for scripting or batch operations.
 [Linux, Mac, Windows]